Telefonica/iot-utils/README.md

 ```

 ### 1.4.- Install OpenStack client tools
 If we will work inside OST environments, we need to install the OpenStack client tools.
-We have two options, LIBERTY or KILO, but we recommend LIBERTY
+We have two options, LIBERTY or KILO.
+For KILO please use KILO

-- Install LIBERTY OpenStack (compatible with KILO) client tools
+- Install LIBERTY OpenStack client tools
 ```
 pip install --upgrade python-barbicanclient==3.3.0 pip install --upgrade python-ceilometerclient==1.5.2